snehilvj/dash-mantine-components/README.md

 4. Add your new component in `src/lib/components`.
 Make sure to include it in the `src/lib/index.js` as well.

-5. Ensure that component props are sorted in ascending order.
-Refer to existing components.

-6. Build the components with the command: `npm run build`.
+5. Build the components with the command: `npm run build`.

-7. Once you are ready to commit, add a line in the CHANGELOG.md under one of these: Added, Changed, Deprecated, Removed, Fixed.

-8. Raise a PR, including an example to reproduce the changes contributed by the PR.
+6. Raise a PR, including an example to reproduce the changes contributed by the PR.

 ## TODO